andylang8445/andylang8445.github.iioo/_posts/2020-10-10-Lesson0_WhatIsProgramming.md

 ### Why don't we use Python or JAVA?
 * Those languages are really popular and easy to learn (Python)
 * There are several reasons I am not using those emerging programming languages
-  - First, although C is almost 48 years old, it is still one of the fastest programming language in the world (The program can do same thing with much shorter time).
+  - <b>First</b>, although C is almost 48 years old, it is still one of the fastest programming language in the world (The program can do same thing with much shorter time).
 Actually, C is a common programming language to use when programmers are developing operating systems, IoT devices, or even when developing a new programming language.
-  - Second, Check this <a href="https://www.tiobe.com/tiobe-index/">Link</a>.
+  - <b>Second</b>, Check this <a href="https://www.tiobe.com/tiobe-index/">Link</a>.
 C is old, but still a very popular programming language.
 You can have better understanding on how a computer works, has a lot of freedom (Can do what ever you want, which can be dangerous as well), and have simple structure (At least for now
-  - Third, program made with C language can run on most of the devices, such as microwave, dish washer, smart home devices, or even on your digitalized alarm clock.
+  - <b>Third</b>, program made with C language can run on most of the devices, such as microwave, dish washer, smart home devices, or even on your digitalized alarm clock.
 This is possible because C only required a super low computing power (It is pretty obvious if you think about computers from 48 years ago.
 Modern phone chargers has higher computing power than the Apollo Guidance Computer used for landing on the moon)
-  - Finally, I have been using C language for the longest time amongst other programming languages.
+  - <b>Finally</b>, I have been using C language for the longest time amongst other programming languages.

 # Conclusion